 Transfer students and international exchange students are assigned a faculty advisor by the Office of the Registrar based on their intended area of study.

 Advising in the Major

 By March of their second year, each student chooses a major field of study and an advisor in that field.
-The student files this information with the Registrar’s Office (see the form here).
-The Hubbard Center, Student Academic Life Office, and Office of the Registrar can assist students in choosing a major.
-A listing of majors and minors is available here.
+The student completes the online form on the Office of the Registrar website.
+The Hubbard Center, advisors and faculty members, academic deans, and Office of the Registrar staff can assist students in choosing a major.
+Explore and find information about DePauw's 75+ majors, minors, and pathways.